 In addition, besides the added cost, if tickets for individual lectures were sold, then it is no longer a "Speakers Series".
 There is great benefit to attending all of the lectures instead of choosing two or three of favorites.
 Since you will already have purchased your tickets to the series, there is a good chance you will attend the lecture of a speaker you don't know or one with whom you think you will disagree.
 The vast majority of at people have discovered that they get more out of the series if they attend every lecture.
 The series is a Gestalt.
 The total value gained in attending the series of speakers is much greater than the sum of the individual speakers.
 By attending all of the speakers year after year, a huge body of knowledge can be amassed.

 Single tickets to individual events are not sold.
-If a series is not sold out when it begins, tickets remain available by series only, discounted for the remaining events.
+If a series is not sold out when it begins, tickets remain available by series only.